Dialogue

 Such inter and trans-disciplinary character produces some interesting reading…

-Mapping Migration Read More »
+Mapping Migration: Why Is Everyone Moving?
+Read More »

 A Polar-Centric Approach to Understanding the Arctic Climate Crisis vis-à-vis Global Politics and Commerce

-Much of the prevalent discourse on the environment, resource economy, climate change, etc. has been focused on the polar regions to a great extent.
+Much of the prevalent discourse on the environment, resource economy, climate change, etc., has been focused on the polar regions to a great extent.
 Yet most of these discursive exercises focus more on these phenomena than the region itself.
 The region with its peculiar geographical features and characteristics affects the global political, economic, commercial, and

 A Polar-Centric Approach to Understanding the Arctic Climate Crisis vis-à-vis Global Politics and Commerce Read More »